Growing White Sapote In Phoenix Arizona

 Overview

 Having attractive white bark, a dense canopy, and delicious fruit, makes white sapote a very desirable tree.
 They struggle a bit with the summer heat but become more resilient when they are established.
-Frost damage is not a concern in the lower desert.
+Hard freezes will defoliate the tree but will not kill the larger branches.
 White sapotes are salt sensitive and therefore one must be very careful not to burn them with fertilizer.

 Fruit

-White sapote fruit is somewhat unusual.
+Suebelle White Sapote - Ripe Fruit White sapote fruit is somewhat unusual.
 It is generally the size, color, and shape of a large green apple.
-The fruit gets a yellow blush to it when ripe.
-At this point the fruit should be picked and allowed to ripen at room temperature.
-It is ready to eat when soft.
-The flesh is custard like and the taste can be described as similar to vanilla custard or pumpkin pie.
-Large trees can produce more fruit than a family can eat, so white sapote trees can be somewhat messy.
+The flesh of white sapotes is custard like and the taste can be described as similar to vanilla pudding, or pumpkin pie.
+Overripe white sapote have a flavor similar to overripe bananas.
+The skin is bitter and should not be eaten.
+The seeds are reportedly toxic (as are peach seeds believe it or not) so take care not to eat them.
+Since the seeds are large and relatively firm it is fairly easy to eat around them and spit them out.
+Large trees can produce a lot of fruit, so white sapote trees can be somewhat messy, and should not overhang a driveway or walkway or pool.
 Buy a grafted white sapote tree to insure good quality fruit.
-One of the best varieties is Suebelle which is available in select nurseries in the Phoenix area.
+One of the best varieties is Suebelle which is self fruitful and is available in select nurseries in the Phoenix area.

 White sapote trees should be protected with shade cloth for the first two summers after planting.
 Once established they tolerate the heat well as long as they are given sufficient water.